Q. My road needs to be repaved, who should I contact?

 Q. Are there any proposed roads to be constructed in my area?

-A. Call Highway Design for this information at 410-887-3739.
+A. Call Highway Design at 410-887-3739.
 Numerous road improvement projects are associated with development projects.
 Please call Developers Engineering at 410-887-3751 for these projects.

 Q. When will a project be completed?

 A. Call Highway Design at 410-887-3739.
 They can provide estimated construction dates.
-After a project is under construction, the Construction Contracts Administration Division at 410-887-3461, controls the construction schedule.
+After a project is under construction, call Construction Contracts Administration at 410-887-3531 to find out the construction schedule.

-Q. How can I get sidewalks, curb and/or gutters installed?
+Q. How can I get sidewalks, curb or gutters installed?

 A. Call Highway Design at 410-887-3739 to get the information you need.